 The Company's reserve for liabilities for warranty shall be recognized when the goods or services are sold.
-The reserve for liabilities shall be measured under
+The reserve for liabilities shall be measured under weighted method based on the historical warranty information and potential results subject to the relevant possibility.

-(24) Treasury stock
+(25) Treasury stock